BerkBerat/University-Management-System/README.md

    ```
 5. Open a Pull Request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries, reach out to [your email or contact details].
+For any inquiries, reach out to [brkberatturan@gmail.com].